Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Numerical scheme

-A discontinuous discretization space for $\C$ leads to a trivially invertible $J_{00}$ block since the latter is a block diagonal matrix with a 3x3 sub-block for each cell; we can thus consider an exact Schur complement factorization of $J$ as
+The use of a discontinuous discretization space for the entries of \(\C_h\) yields a trivially invertible \(J_{00}\) block, since, by Lemma~\ref{lem:J00_posdef}, this block is positive definite and block diagonal, with independent \(3\times3\) sub-blocks associated with each element.
+We can thus consider an exact Schur complement factorization of $J$ as

-that requires solving the inexpensive block-diagonal problem $J_{00}$ twice, and the Schur complement system $S$ only once.
-Note that the Schur complement $S$ is a symmetric positive semi-definite matrix representing a perturbed scalar diffusion problem since $J_{00}$ is a symmetric positive definite (SPD) matrix, $M$ is SPD, each $A^{mn}$ block is SPD, and $A^{mn}=A^{nm}$.
-The semi-definiteness of $S$ is due to the fact that the kernel of the column spaces of $D$ and $J_{01}$ contain the constant.
+that requires solving the inexpensive block-diagonal problem $J_{00}$ twice, and the Schur complement system $G$ only once.
+The Schur complement \(G\) is a symmetric positive semidefinite matrix representing a perturbed scalar diffusion problem, since \(J_{00}\) is symmetric positive definite.
+The positive semidefiniteness of \(G\) follows from the fact that the constant function belongs to the kernel of the column spaces of both \(D\) and \(J_{01}\).

-In the implementation, the exact inverse of the Schur complement $S$ can be replaced with the action of a nested Krylov method, and the above factorization can be used as a preconditioner within any outer Krylov method designed for indefinite systems.
-Alternatively, we can also consider the block-diagonal, positive semi-definite approximation within a MINRES algorithm \cite{murphynote,PaigeAndSaunders}.

-Given the fact that the Schur complement matrix can be inexpensively constructed, an optimal choice for preconditioning the Schur complement is thus an algebraic multigrid (AMG) preconditioner, which guarantees robustness and has an overall cost that is linear in the matrix size \cite{xu2017algebraic}; in alternative, non-overlapping domain decomposition methods like the Balancing Domain Decomposition by Constraints preconditioner \cite{zampiniBDDC} can also be considered given the considerable heterogeneity of the conductivity matrix within the domain.
+In practice, the exact inverse of the Schur complement \(G\) is replaced by the action of a suitable preconditioner, and the factorization in \eqref{eq:schurPre} is employed as a preconditioner within an outer Krylov method for indefinite systems.
+Since the Schur complement matrix can be constructed at relatively low cost, an algebraic multigrid (AMG) method is a natural and effective choice for its preconditioning, providing robust performance with an overall computational cost that scales linearly with the matrix size \cite{xu2017algebraic}.
+Non-overlapping domain decomposition methods, such as the Balancing Domain Decomposition by Constraints (BDDC) preconditioner \cite{zampiniBDDC}, also represent a viable alternative, particularly when the conductivity matrix exhibits strong heterogeneity across the domain.